 This is an option where you will try to figure out why people interact the way they do.
 You especially study inter-gender interactions, compare your reactions to different situations with the others’ ones.
 You will have articles to read between sessions, and then some questions about them to hand in as evaluation.
 You also fill in tests that rely on statistics about gender to see how meaningful they are.

 Engineering and Activism by Jeannie Jouffroy

 This 1st-semester option deals with the issue of society today.
 The first hours are devoted to researches on different chosen topics (school accessibility for girls in the world, environment policy,…).
-Then you are asked to chose one subject that really interests you, and create a presentation about it : you must either suggest solutions to the problem you are dealing with or explain one already found.
-Some of the students also extended their option since they started project : writing a story in relation with orphans in an Indian school, organizing collect with the Sopita association,…
+Then you are asked to choose one subject that really interests you, and create a presentation about it: you must either suggest solutions to the problem you are dealing with or explain one already found.
+Some of the students also extended their option since they started a project: writing a story in relation to orphans in an Indian school, organizing collect with the Sopita association,…